eltoroit/eltoroit.github.io/docs/_drafts/DAC.md

 title: Analog To Digital Conversion (I<sup>2</sup>C)
 ---

-How can the Raspberry Pi, being all digital, read an analog signal?
+How can the Raspberry Pi, being all-digital, read an analog signal?
 Use an _Analog-to-Digital Converter (ADC)_.
 This article discusses I<sup>2</sup>C ADCs.

 In the last couple of articles [Pulse-Width Modulation (PWM) - Theory]({% link _posts/2021-05-29-PWM.md %}) and [Hardware-based PWM with RPIO]({% link _posts/2021-05-30-HardwarePWM-RPIO.md %}) we simulated an analog signal required to dim an LED using a digital output from the Raspberry Pi.
 But we were not converting a digital signal to an analog one.
 We were only producing a high or low value (on/off, 1/0, true/false) for a predefined amount of time, and the analog circuit believed, by averaging the values, that it was an analog signal.
 Today we are going to convert an analog signal to a digital one!